-Now your server does have a new interface attached to it, and will be served a DHCP address there.
-You will almost certainly have to inform the OS about this, and the cloud tools won't help you with that...
+Now your server does have a new network interface attached to it, and will be served a DHCP address on it.
+You will almost certainly have to inform the OS about this manually; the cloud may not help you do that.